 And now these Mexican drug cartel enforcers have an emboldened presence that experts believe is meant to tighten their grip on the world's most lucrative narcotics market, that'd be us, and maximize profits.

-Jack Riley, the head of the drug enforcement administration in Chicago, said it's probably the most serious threat the U.S. is faced from organized crime.
+Jack Riley, the head of the Drug Enforcement Administration in Chicago, said it's probably the most serious threat the U.S. has faced from organized crime.

-It's either white supremacists are Mexican drug cartels.
+It's either white supremacists or Mexican drug cartels.

-The Mexican drug cartels have found AP's got the details.
+The Mexican drug cartels have AP's got the details.

 They used to never, they didn't want to get anywhere near the actual enforcers.